 - 11.9.1.
-The reservist and supervisor should sign an agreement before starting the teleworking project specifying all terms for the project and before receiving approval authority's signature. - 11.9.2.
+The reservist and supervisor should sign an agreement before starting the teleworking project specifying all terms for the project and before receiving approval authority's signature. - 11.9.1.1.
+The reservist and supervisor must complete DD Form 2946 prior to participation in telework or remote work programs.
+(T-2) Commanders and supervisors will require an AFR agreement (Attachment 4) and telework checklist (Attachment 5) with DD Form 2946.
+(T-3) - 11.9.1.2.
+Telework agreements shall be revalidated and signed by the supervisor and reservist at least every 2 years, but must be reviewed annually (recommend review occur in conjunction with annual performance assessment).
+(T-3) Agreements may be reviewed/revalidated more frequently if changes in position duties or other circumstances necessitate.
+When substantive changes are needed, including any change in the alternative worksite or the assignment of a new supervisor, a new agreement must be completed.
+(T-2) - 11.9.2.
 The approval authority may authorize a general agreement for the performance of teleworking projects in 4-hour increments; however, before each project, the approval authority should document specified project details (e.g., scope of work/training, deliverables, project completion times, type of participation, resource requirements, reimbursable expenses, and progress report requirements). - 11.9.2.1.
-The approval authority must require the reservist to sign a separate assignment report or an addendum to the agreement in order to acknowledge receipt and understanding of project details.
+The approval authority must require the reservist to sign a separate assignment report or an addendum to the agreement to acknowledge receipt and understanding of project details.
 (T-2) - 11.9.2.2.
 The approval authority must give a copy of the agreement, with any addendum or assignment reports, to the reservist and supervisor.
 (T-2)